Leander Dendoncker

-Leander Dendoncker (born 15 April 1995) is a Belgian professional footballer who plays as either a defender or defensive midfielder for Premier League club Aston Villa and the Belgium national team.
+Leander Dendoncker (born 15 April 1995) is a Belgian professional footballer who plays as a defensive midfielder or centre-back for La Liga club Real Oviedo.

-He joined Anderlecht in 2009 and made his professional debut in July 2013, going on to play 171 games for the club and score 11 goals.
-He won two Belgian Super Cups and a Belgian First Division A title.
-In 2018, he signed for Wolverhampton Wanderers on loan before transferring for €15 million.
-He made 159 appearances and scored 12 goals, then moved to fellow Premier League team Aston Villa for an undisclosed fee.
+Dendoncker joined Anderlecht in 2009 and made his professional debut in July 2013, going on to play 171 matches and score eleven goals for the club as well as winning two Belgian Super Cups and a Belgian Pro League title.
+In 2018, he signed for Wolverhampton Wanderers on loan, before transferring permanently for €15 million.
+After making 159 appearances and scoring twelve goals for the club, Dendoncker moved to fellow Premier League side Aston Villa in September 2022 for an undisclosed fee.
+He was loaned to Serie A club Napoli and to Anderlecht in 2024.
+He then joined Spanish club Real Oviedo permanently in August 2025.

-Dendoncker made his senior international debut for Belgium in June 2015 and was part of their squad that finished third at the 2018 FIFA World Cup, also featuring at UEFA Euro 2020 and the 2022 World Cup.
+Having represented Belgium at youth and senior level, Dendoncker made his senior international debut for Belgium in June 2015.
+He was part of their squad that finished third at the 2018 FIFA World Cup, also featuring at UEFA Euro 2020 and the 2022 World Cup.

 Club career

 Anderlecht

 Dendoncker transferred from K.S.V.
 Roeselare to R.S.C.
 Anderlecht in 2009, choosing that club ahead of Standard Liège, Club Brugge and K.R.C.
 Genk.
 After performances for the youth team in the NextGen Series and a training camp in Turkey, he was incorporated into the first team in January 2013.
-He models his game on that of the Spanish midfielder Sergio Busquets.
+He said at the time that he modelled his game on that of the Spanish midfielder Sergio Busquets.

 He made his professional debut on 21 July in the 2013 Belgian Super Cup, replacing Dennis Praet for the final nine minutes of the 1–0 win over Genk at the Constant Vanden Stock Stadium.
 On 26 September, he extended his contract until 2016.

 However, it was not until 1 August 2014 that he debuted in the Belgian Pro League, on the first day of the season away to KV Oostende.
 After scoring his first professional goal on 18 January 2015 in a 3–0 win at Lierse S.K., Dendoncker was praised by former Anderlecht player Paul Van Himst, who said that there was no better player at his position in the club.
 He played six matches in the 2014–15 Belgian Cup, which his team lost 2–1 in the final to Brugge.

 Anderlecht won the 2016–17 Belgian First Division A. Dendoncker scored five goals along the way, including two on 18 December in a 4–0 home win over K.A.S.
 Eupen.
 He also played all 16 games in their European campaign that season, which ended with elimination by eventual winners Manchester United in the quarter-finals of the UEFA Europa League.
 In the first leg of that tie on 13 April 2017, he scored a late equaliser in a 1–1 draw.